Arrival of His Holiness Pope Paul VI to India

 These covers signify the arrival of Pope to the Eucharistic Congress .
 An open air cathedral was made in the center of Bombay, where the Pope consecrated six new bishops from five different continents, before a crowd of 150.000 persons.

 3rd December 1964.

 Cathedral of the Holy Name is a Roman Catholic cathedral that is also the seat of the Archbishop of Bombay as well as the headquarters of the Archdiocese of Bombay.
 Here is a huge hanging bell outside the Holy Name Cathedral in Colaba that is a gift from Pope Paul VI .

-This cover signifies the a day in between of the Eucharistic Congress
+The last day of the Eucharistic Congress

 These covers signify the first day of issue of the stamp and also the arrival of Pope to the Eucharistic Congress .

 These covers signify the departure of Pope from Bombay.

 These covers signify the last day of Eucharistic Congress.

 These covers signify the St. Francis Xavier Exposition held in Old(Velha) Goa from the 24th November 1964 to 6th Jan 1965.

 This cover signifies the St. Thomas Xavier's 19th Death Centenary on the 3rd July 1973.